agrant16/path-algorithm-visualizer/README.md

 You can select a path algorithm using the Algorithms dropdown menu from the navbar.
 The starting node for the algorithm is represented by the green node on the graph and the end node is represented by the red node.
-You cannot currently change the positions of the starting and ending nodes, though that is a planned feature.
+You can alter the positions of the starting and ending nodes, by clicking and draggin them.
+Any changes to the starting and ending node's locations will persist until the "Clear Board" button is pressed.
 Once an algorithm is selected you can visualize the algorithm by pressing the "Visualize It!" button.
-Doing so will change the color of nodes on the grpah in the order they are visited.
+Doing so will change the color of nodes on the graph in the order they are visited.
 Once the end node is reached the shortest path will be displayed in yellow.

 ### Weighted Graphs and Non-Weighted Graphs